Ferdinand von Schill: Schill's revolution

 In 1809 the political situation in Europe appeared to Schill to favor an attempt to liberate Germany from the French domination of Napoleon Bonaparte.
 He was an active member of the Tugendbund, the quasi-Masonic "League of Virtue" founded in June 1808, and including many notable Prussian reformers such as Gerhard von Scharnhorst and August Neidhardt von Gneisenau.
 It was banned in 1809.
 Many Tugendbund leaders believed that the new Kingdom of Westphalia, created by Napoleon from many smaller German states, and ruled by Napoleon's youngest brother Jérôme Bonaparte, was ripe for revolution.
 Schill planned to create an uprising in Westphalia that would topple the Bonaparte regime there, and – coupled with the efforts of Austria, Spain, and Britain – would bring about the fall of Napoleonic dominance in Germany.

 Leading out his regiment from Berlin under pretext of manoeuvres, he raised the standard of revolt, and, joined by many officers and a company of light infantry, marched first south through Saxony, and then north-west into Westphalia.
-At the village of Dodendorf on May 5, 1809, he had a brush with the Magdeburg garrison and won a small victory.
+At the village of Dodendorf on 5 May 1809, he had a brush with the Magdeburg garrison and won a small victory.
 Schill had no difficulty defeating, or even recruiting, the unreliable Westphalian troops sent against him, and his rebellion swelled to over 2,000 men.

 He had less success, however, with the gathering Danish and Dutch forces, which gradually drove him in a north-east direction toward the Baltic Sea.
 His most serious difficulty was the condemnation of Prussia's king Frederick William III, who feared that the revolt would drag a weakened and unprepared Prussia into another disastrous war against Napoleon.
 By the end of May, although he had left garrisons and raiding parties in various places, Schill's main force was trapped at Stralsund.
 He had between 1,500 and 2,000 men, against a force of 8,000 Danish and Dutch troops under French command.

 Liberation fails

-On May 31 the Napoleonic forces stormed Stralsund.
-Schill was killed in the street fighting as his defenses collapsed.
+On 31 May the Napoleonic forces stormed Stralsund.
+Schill was killed in the street, by the Danish hussar Jaspar Krohn, fighting as his defenses collapsed.
 Over a thousand of his rebels escaped to Prussia, overland or by ship, where the officers were tried by court-martial, cashiered and imprisoned (although all were subsequently pardoned).
 Some smaller parties of rebels including his two brothers escaped to Sweden, and ultimately Austria and Britain, but the rest were either killed or taken.
 The French commander counted 570 prisoners, the majority of whom were then sent to the galleys.
 About 100 rebels who had been Westphalian deserters were separated and taken to Brunswick, where 14 of them were ultimately executed.

 Schill's body was decapitated.
 The corpse was dumped in an unmarked grave in Stralsund.
 The head was sent to Jerome Bonaparte as a trophy, but he gave it to a Dutch surgeon who collected oddities, and it remained at the University of Leiden until 1837, when German patriots obtained it for the dedication of a Schill monument in Brunswick.